cltk/latin_training_set_sentence_cltk/README.md

 About
 -----

 Training sets and and sentence tokenizer for the Latin language, for use with [Classical Language Toolkit](https://github.com/kylepjohnson/cltk).
+Unless you are a CLTK developer, there is nothing you need from this repository.
+The main file here is `latin.pickle`, which you [import according to the docs here](http://docs.cltk.org/en/latest/import_corpora.html#cltk-sentence-tokenizer-latin).

 The current training set is relatively small (~12K words, of Cicero's *Catilinarians*).

 Use
 ---